varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 If Varnish sees an 'Authorization' header it will pass the request.
 If this is not what you want you can unset the header.

-Overriding the time-to-live (ttl)
+Overriding the time-to-live (TTL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes your backend will misbehave.
 It might, depending on your
-setup, be easier to override the ttl in Varnish than to fix your
+setup, be easier to override the TTL in Varnish then to fix your
 somewhat cumbersome backend.

 You need VCL to identify the objects you want and then you set the
 'beresp.ttl' to whatever you want::